In an Insurance Plan, at the lower right, is the Benefit Information.

 - Percentage: The percentage per procedure that is covered.
 This will affect insurance estimates.

 - Ortho Through Age: Used with codes that fall into Ortho insurance category span.
 This will affect insurance estimates.
+0 is not a valid entry.

 Other Benefits: Benefits that are specific to this insurance plan.
 Useful for incentive plans, or to override typical insurance percentages or amounts.
 Only specific scenarios are known to work and adding other benefits is rare.
 See Other Benefits.